San Diego Seminar: Wednesday, January 29, 2020 (presented by Ray Hixson & Brian Nagatani)

-Your presenters will be attorneys Ray Hixson, Brian Nagatani, Mary Wang, and Nancy Dearborn of the law firm Hixson Nagatani LLP.
+Your presenters will be attorneys Ray Hixson, Brian Nagatani, and Mary Wang, of the law firm Hixson Nagatani LLP.
 Hixson Nagatani LLP advises and represents employers in a wide range of employment law matters.
 The firm provides advice and counsel on proactive steps that employers should take to ensure compliance and minimize legal risks, including with respect to creating and updating personnel policies and practices, personnel-related forms, risk assessment of contemplated personnel actions, and managers’ legal training.
 The firm also defends employers against actual and threatened employee claims, including claims made in state and federal courts, arbitration, and government agencies.

 Continuing education credits: This program has been submitted to the HR Certification Institute and SHRM for review.
 This program qualifies for 2.5 hours of MCLE for California attorneys.